OpenSecEd/trustcomp/overview/README.md

 -   *analyse* different approaches to trusted computing and their limitations and *apply* them in a solution to a given problem.

-We treat the material in Chapters 16, 17, 18, 22 and 23 in  (Anderson
-2008).
-The papers (Genkin, Pipman, and Tromer 2015; Genkin, Shamir, and Tromer 2014; Genkin et al. 2015) illustrates just how difficult this can be.
-The authors extract encryption keys using acoustic side-channels, i.e. they analyse the sound emitted by the electrical circuitry to find the computations done and hence derive the bits of the key used.
+*Reading:* We touch on the topics in Chapters 16, 17, 18 and 23 in (Anderson 2008).
+The papers (Genkin, Pipman, and Tromer 2015; Genkin, Shamir, and Tromer 2014; Genkin et al. 2015) illustrates just how difficult it can be to lock secrets into hardware.

 Anderson, Ross J. 2008. *Security Engineering: A Guide to Building Dependable Distributed Systems*.
 2nd ed.
 Indianapolis, IN: Wiley.